 Where can we apply UX copywriting

-In many places but especially in CTAs or call to action buttons, e-commerce to facilitate and suggest adding things to the shopping cart and pay, SaaS, Apps, video games and especially in the mobile versions of websites.
+In many places but especially in CTAs or call-to-action buttons, e-commerce in order to facilitate and suggest adding things to the shopping cart and pay, SaaS, apps, video games and especially in the mobile versions of websites.

 If a person lands on a website and is not responsive, they will leave and never come back.